 Most credit cards offer varying cashback percentages on different categories and not many as high as 8%.
 So, it’s safe to say that so far, the Citi Cash Back Card does look good.

-The cashback offer on this card is not without conditions:
+The cashback offer on the Citi Cash Back Card is not without conditions:

 - To earn 8% cashback across categories, you need to spend a minimum amount of S$888 per statement month.